-UNDER THE LEADERSHIP OF ITS FOUNDER AND CEO, GREGORY PERLMAN, GHC HOUSING PARTNERS HAS DEMONSTRATED A SIGNIFICANT TRACK RECORD OF SUCCESS FOR MORE THAN 20 YEARS, HAVING ACQUIRED AND DEVELOPED MORE THAN $1.25 BILLION OF AFFORDABLE AND MARKET-RATE PROPERTIES THROUGHOUT THE UNITED STATES.
+FOR NEARLY THREE DECADES, GHC HAS DEMONSTRATED A SIGNIFICANT TRACK RECORD OF SUCCESS, HAVING ACQUIRED AND DEVELOPED MORE THAN $2.5 BILLION OF AFFORDABLE AND MARK-RATE PROPERTIES THROUGHOUT THE UNITED STATES.

 1993 – 2001